 Voice Assistants (VAs) and chatbots have now earned a spot in the tech tool stack of many hotels but choosing the right solution for your hotel is not easy.
-If you are planning to invest in guest-facing conversational technology, but every option feels the same, this article is for you.
+If you wish you could implement something like ChatGPT in your hotel but have no idea where to start, this article is for you.

 First, the choice is not between voice assistants and chatbots.
-Voice or chat are the different ways guests interact with the technology, also called conversational user interface (conversational UI).
+Voice and chat refer to the different ways guests interact with the technology, also called conversational user interface (conversational UI).
 When you’re evaluating which solution will best suit your hotel, you should base your decision on the technology behind it.
 The interface, which is voice or chat, comes second.

 There are 2 main types of conversational agents used in most solutions on the market: